- January 2018

 I had a birthday several weeks ago.
 I’m not one to fret over a birthday.
 I really don’t mind another +1 to my age.
 But I’m like anyone else, I don’t want to waste my years with monotony waiting for my life to make an impact.
 Years fly by at this point and I’m looking around wondering where the time is going.
 Time is short to make it meaningful.

 Nikki and I really, really try to pass this on to the high school students we counsel.
-They are so narcissistic in their existence at this time of their lives, and so unsure of the future at the same time, they never seem to realize that if they’re not careful they are headed on a journey to the middle and monotonous.
+They are unsure of the future, they sometimes struggle to realize that if they’re not careful they are headed on a journey to the middle and monotonous.
 Where dreams go to stay just out of reach.
 We hope we can move a few a bit further down the road.
 The end.

 (I will celebrate seven years with Margaret on Sunday.
 Don’t have the words………so I’ll sing.
 Just kidding.
 Must be the cranberry juice talking.
 Yeah, I may not mind my age but father time has a wicked right cross.)